ejstronge/pelican_collate_content/README.md

 Makes categories of content available to the template as lists through a `collations` attribute.
-I primarily developed this to make it easier to work with `Page` objects with category metadata.
+I primarily developed this to make it easier to work with `Page` objects that contain category metadata.

 ## Installation ##

-Add this module to your Pelican configuration as follows:
+If you downloaded this module as part of the pelican-plugins repository, add it to your Pelican configuration as follows:

     PLUGIN_PATH = '/path/to/pelican-plugins'
-    PLUGINS = ['collate_content', ]
+    PLUGINS = ['pelican_collate_content', ]

+Otherwise, you can import it into Python as a normal module if you place this repository in your `$PYTHONPATH`.

 ## Usage ##